fishylunar/disco-rd/README.md

 echo "You can now launch Discord - Thanks for installing Disco-RD <3 - if you need help - contact me f1sk#3621 on Discord"
 <3 - you can close this now
 ```

+Disco-RD, RDWrapper, And anything else with the "a part of Disco-RD" branding is not affiliated with Discord.